Uniform in time lower bound for solutions to a quantum Boltzmann equation of bosons: Introduction

-In order to prove Theorem \ref{TheoremLowerBound}, it is crucial that we derive bounds on the loss term in the collision operator, which then require bounds on the mass, second and third order energy moments.
-We then show that the second and third order energy moments of the radially symmetric solution of \eqref{QuantumBoltzmann} are also created and propagated in time.
+In order to prove Theorem \ref{TheoremLowerBound}, it is crucial that we derive bounds on the loss term in the collision operator, which then require bounds on the mass.
 Moreover, let us emphasize that unlike the classical Boltzmann equation, Equation \eqref{QuantumBoltzmann} does not conserve the mass.
-However, we shall prove that the total of mass remains bounded uniformly in time.
+However, the full system \eqref{QuantumBoltzmann}-\eqref{BEC} conserves the mass.